Advanced Learning Opportunities

 The high potential program in District 622 offers enrichment classes for 1st and 2nd graders.
 Classroom teachers nominate students.
 These are rotating groups.
 Three different groups are offered during the year.
 A child might be included in one or all three depending on her/his learning strengths and needs.
 Groups run for approximately four sessions.
 Participating in these groups is not formal identification for the SAIL program.

-Reading Enrichment - Fall Trimester
+Reading Enrichment -Winter Trimester

 We use Junior Great Books in this unit to help students develop higher level reading and thinking skills as well as basic comprehension in listening to and thinking about works of literature.

-Math Enrichment -Winter Trimester
+Math Enrichment -Spring Trimester

 In this unit, students in 1st grade complete math activities that provide a connection with a different picture book each week.
 Second grade students learn about different numbering systems and practice using the Egyptian numbering system to further their understanding of place value.